-CAROLINE MICHELLE SIEGEL - “Making equestrian dreams come true”
+CAROLINE MICHELLE HOFFMAN - “Making equestrian dreams come true”

 As early as age three, Caroline Michelle Siegel knew that horses would always be a part of her life.
 A passion nurtured by her grandfather laid the foundation for her equine career.
 While taking riding lessons in a hunter/jumper barn in Chicago, she realized the significance of the partnership between the horse and rider and it lit a fire for her to be a future competitor.
 Returning to Missouri led Caroline to become very involved in AQHA showing, competing, and judging quarter horses.
 She won world, state, and national awards.
 The lure of the mountains and big ranches led Caroline to attend Montana State University focusing on agriculture business and equine science.
 Opportunities to work on different guest and cattle ranches broadened horizons, and she learned to drive teams, to outfit and guide packs trips, and to teach fundamental riding.
 During one such adventure in Yellowstone National Park, Caroline met and fell in love with the Tennessee Walking Horse.
 The speed with which they covered ground fascinated her.